-EWI does have a small but notable exposure to hardware-focused companies that, by virtue of their physical goods and globally distributed supply chains, appear to be more exposed to tariffs and cross-border frictions.
+EWI does have a small but notable exposure to hardware-focused companies that, by virtue of their physical goods and globally distributed supply chains, are inherently more vulnerable to tariffs and cross-border frictions.
 EWI's manager estimates that around 5-10% of the portfolio falls into this category.
 One example is Aehr Test Systems Inc, a Nasdaq-listed firm specialising in test solutions for semiconductor devices across multiple stages - wafer-level, singulated die, packaged parts, and installed systems.
-While exposed to global supply chains, Aehr is seen as differentiated by its specific capabilities in the increasingly critical area of semiconductor testing, so may have some ability to pass on cost increases.
+While exposed to global supply chains, Aehr is seen as differentiated by its unique capabilities in the increasingly critical area of semiconductor testing, so should be well positioned to pass on cost increases.

 Another example is Ambarella, a fabless semiconductor design company focused on computer vision and low-power video processing.
-Although it operates in a globally integrated industry, EWI's managers say that Ambarella has made strong operational progress, particularly in proprietary vision chips.
+Although it operates in a globally integrated industry, Ambarella has made strong operational progress, particularly in proprietary vision chips.
 The managers believe its current valuation remains reasonable relative to the company's growth trajectory and expectations.

-Whilst these positions do carry some exposure to geopolitical and supply chain risk, the managers highlight that these businesses are held selectively and with a strong emphasis on their unique capabilities and long-term structural growth drivers.
+Whilst these positions do carry some exposure to geopolitical and supply chain risk, they are held selectively and with a strong emphasis on unique capabilities and long-term structural growth drivers.